 H 1 : 1 cloudy

-Formulas B, C and D using surfactant tween 20 and co-surfactant propylene glycol were more capable of producing a homogeneous and clear mixture with the addition of oleic acidcompared to the use of tween 80 with propylene glycol.
-According to the literature tween 20 and propylene glycol havea lower molecular weight and viscosity and a better structuresimpler than tween 80 and propylene glycol, so it can interact more easily with astaxanthin.
+Formulations B, C and D using surfactant tween 20 and co-surfactant propylene glycol were more capable of producing a homogeneous and clear mixture with the addition of oleic acidcompared to the use of tween 80 with propylene glycol.
+According to literature, tween 20 and propylene glycol havelower molecular weight and viscosity and a better structuresimpler than tween 80 and propylene glycol, so it can interact more easily with Astaxanthin.
 The presence of free hydroxyl groups and free oxygen in astaxanthin interacting with SNEDDS and will form hydrogen bonds which make astaxanthin more soluble9,10.

-The characterization of astaxanthinSNEDDS
+Characterization of Astaxanthinloaded SNEDDS

-Transmittance test (%)
+Measuring % Transmittance

-Table 4 showed that the results of measuring the transmittance of astaxanthin SNEDDS using a UV-VIS Spectrophotometer produce all formulationsabove 90%.
+Table 4 showed that the measured transmittance of Astaxanthin SNEDDS using a UV-VIS Spectrophotometer was above 90%forall formulations.

 Table 4:Transmittance percent measurement